nubificus/qemu-x86-build/README.md

 ### building guest kernel & rootfs

-To generate the necessary binaries to run a QEMU guest, use:
+To generate the necessary binaries and directories to run a QEMU guest, use:

 ```
 bash build_guest.sh